 Tip: When covering large areas, the person holding the fire rope will need to keep and eye on where they are walking.
-It’s a good idea to have your assistant follow you and advise on how the flame is burning and shouting commands to slow down or speed up.
+It’s a good idea to have your assistant follow you and advise on how the flame is burning and shout commands to slow down or speed up.

 - Camera settings.
 First, manually set the ISO to 100 and white balance to something static, leaving only aperture to experiment with.
-Next, close your aperture to something like F10, do a pass and check the results.
+Next, close your aperture to something like f/10, do a pass, and check the results.
 If it’s over exposed, close the aperture further and try again.
-If your aperture is as small (f22) as it goes and you are still over exposing its time for neutral density filters.
-I’ve been know to use the 2, 4 or 8 – it all really depends on the current situation!
+If your aperture is as small (f/22) as it goes and you are still over exposing it’s time for neutral density filters.
+I’ve been know to use the 2, 4 or 8—it all really depends on the current situation!
 It would be best to ask your assistant to perform a few passes with the firewall, allowing you time to quickly adjust settings and find what works for your current situation.
 Bear in mind, what worked in one situation may not work in another.
 Always do a couple test passes to ensure you have the exposure just right or exposed enough to work with it in post production.
 Below are some examples of how settings affect the flames.
 These are all shot at 24mm focal length about 3.5 meters (roughly 11.5 feet) from the firewall and are straight out of the camera, no post processing applied.

-Tip: One major point to bear in mind is the fact that you can never recover from over exposure, you have much better chance to recover light from underexposed images, so don’t forget to shoot in RAW!
+Tip: One major point to bear in mind is the fact that you can never recover from over exposure.
+You have much better chance to recover light from underexposed images, so don’t forget to shoot in RAW!
 During post processing you can try layering the exposure using screen, followed by some tweaking with new adjustment layers to maximize the effect and bring out some light.

 As we know, it is impossible to recover anything from over exposure, so make sure you under expose and recover the light in post production.
-Here is a very quick and simple method to return some colour from an under exposed image.
+Here is a very quick and simple method to return some color from an under exposed image.

-- Let’s use the wobble image from above, this is how it looks straight out of the camera
+- Let’s use the wobble image from above, this is how it looks straight out of the camera:

 - A few tweaks on import.